Offences Against the Person Act 1828

 The Offences Against the Person Act 1828 (9 Geo.
-4 c.
-31) (also known as Lord Lansdowne's Act) was an Act of the Parliament of the United Kingdom of Great Britain and Ireland.
-It consolidated provisions in the law related to offences against the person (an expression which, in particular, includes offences of violence) from a number of earlier statutes into a single Act.
-It was part of the criminal law reforms known collectively as "Peel's Acts", passed with the objective of simplifying the law.
-Among the laws it replaced was clause XXVI of Magna Carta, the first time any part of Magna Carta was repealed, and the Buggery Act 1533.
-It also abolished the crime of petty treason.
+4. c.
+31), also known as Lord Lansdowne's Act, was an act of the Parliament of the United Kingdom that consolidated for England and Wales provisions in the law related to offences against the person (an expression which, in particular, includes offences of violence) from a number of earlier piecemeal statutes into a single act.
+Among the laws it replaced was clause XXXVI of Magna Carta, the first time any part of Magna Carta was repealed, and the Buggery Act 1533 (25 Hen.
+8. c.
+6).
+The act also abolished the crime of petty treason.

-The Act only applied to England and Wales (then described as England).
-A similar statute was passed for Ireland the following year (10 Geo.
-4 c.
-34).

-A number of the Act's provisions were repealed and replaced by the Offences against the Person Act 1837.
-The death penalty for shooting, stabbing, cutting or wounding with intent (s.12), and for post-quickening abortions (s.13) under this Act was abolished by repeal of those sections by section 1 of the 1837 Act (sections 12 and 13 of this act were replaced by sections 4 and 6 of the 1837 Act, respectively).